-- The start date and time indicates when students are able to click on the link.
+- The start date and time indicate when students are able to click on the link.

-- Prior to the start date they will see the link’s name, but are not be able to access the link or the content associated with it.
+- Prior to the start date, students will see the link’s name but cannot access the link or the content associated with it.

-- Between the start date and the due date they can read the link, see what they have to do for the assignment, upload their work until the due date.
+- Between the start date and the due date, they can read the link, see what they have to do for the assignment, and upload their work until the due date.

 Your assignment needs to be live in order for students to see it in their Ans environment.
 Make sure the assignment is open for students to enroll themselves (see formative testing) and has a timeslot.